mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Shubham Lohiya</div>
                   <p>I'm enthusiastic about AI, Robotics, and Economics.
-I'm pursuing dual minor degrees CS & C-MINDS.
+I'm pursuing dual minor degrees in CS & C-MINDS.
 I'm currently involved in research in the fields of Reinforcement Learning and NLP.
 I have also been heavily involved with the ITC throughout my stay at Insti and have served as the Institue Electronics and Robotics Secretary.</p>
                   <a target="_blank" href="https://www.facebook.com/shub.mark42/ " >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>